jbcoe/polymorphic_value/draft.md

 and/or deleter.
 The `polymorphic_value` constructed in this manner takes ownership of the pointer.
-This constructor is potentially dangerous as a mismatch in the dynamic and static type of the pointer will result in incorrectly synthesized copiers and deleters potentiall resulting in slicing when copying and incomplete deletion during destruction.
+This constructor is potentially dangerous as a mismatch in the dynamic and static type of the pointer will result in incorrectly synthesized copiers and deleters, potentially resulting in slicing when copying and incomplete deletion during destruction.

 ```